DM Automation19 min read

 Week 2: Establishing Patterns

-- Increase posting to 3-5 tweets per day
+• Increase posting to 3 to 5 tweets per day

 The goal is creating a baseline of normal, human activity.
-Twitter's algorithms need to see that you're a real user who engages naturally before they'll trust your automated activity.
+Twitter's systems need to see that you're a real user who engages naturally before they'll trust your automated activity.
+For a deeper playbook, see our guide on how to warm up your Twitter account before outreach.

 Phase 2: Gradual Scaling of Twitter DM Automation (Weeks 3-4)